Preparing your business for UK CBAM

 What are the emissions scope categories, and which will apply for a UK CBAM?

-UK CBAM will be applied to Scope 1 and 2 emissions and select precursor product emissions embodied in imported products to ensure comparable coverage with the UK Emissions Trading Scheme.
+The government has confirmed that the UK CBAM will be applied to Scope 1 and 2 emissions and select precursor product emissions embodied in imported products to ensure comparable coverage with the UK Emissions Trading Scheme.
+However, when drafting the legislation, they will consider the request for technical wording changes to the definitions of direct and indirect emissions.

 • Scope 1 emissions relate to direct activities owned or controlled by the manufacturing organisation associated with producing goods.